gu-fan/mathematic.vim/README.md

 ##INTRO:
+VERSION: 1.10

-This is a vim keymap file contains mathematic symbols. also contains a keyhelper to help input symbols.
+This is a vim keymap file contains mathematic symbols.

-Version: 1.10
+also contains a keyhelper for helping input symbols.

 Based on Vim-LaTex suite and math.vim in vim.org,